swapp0/tile256/README.md

 * Pillow 4.1.0

 ## Install
-After insalling Python 3.6, download all the prerequiest by
+After insalling Python 3.6, download all the prerequisite by
 ```
 pip install -r requirments.txt
 ```